pmaher1/sAFTjm/README.md

 - `Stan/`: Stan model files for the BP and GP sAFT joint models.
 - `local-fit.R`: single-replicate local runner for checking that the LMM, BP, and GP workflow runs outside the HPC array.

 Run scripts from this `sAFTjm-main/` project root.
-The `.here` file anchors `here()` paths at this directory.
 Generated outputs stay inside this folder, with simulation results and logs under `Simulation-Workflow/`, plots under `Figures/`, and non-figure images under `Pictures/`.

 ## Typical Workflow